-While in Lucerne, you may need to check out the Dying Lion carved out in honor of soldiers that died in France and the Richard Wagner Museum, and take a boat ride on the river to the small villages that sit about 30 minutes away.
+While in Lucerne, you may need to check out the Dying Lion carved out in honor of soldiers who died in France and the Richard Wagner Museum and take a boat ride on the river to the small villages that sit about 30 minutes away.
 The views are unmatched.

 For those planning their travels far in advance, make sure to add the Fumetto festival to the agenda– one of the largest comic festivals in Europe with participants ranging from 5 to 78 years old, there is something interesting to be discovered for everyone.

 Basel City is home to over 40 museums and is rich with culture and history, especially with the presence of an Old Town, and is also an attraction to architecture lovers with its mix of vintage and modern architectural designs.

 It is one of the most underrated tourist destinations in Switzerland and boasts of large and numerous museums, picturesque views, an annual fair and vibrant carnival, world-class renaissance art and abundant stalls and markets for shopping.